- Electrical engineer and data scientist

 - fax: +49 (721) 608-417-02

-- My research focuses on context recognition and prediction in distributed systems and their resultant feedback control.
+- I did my PhD under the supervision of Michael Beigl on the subject of Distributed Market-Grid Coupling Using Model Predictive Control.
+I studied Electrical Engineering in 2008 at University of Karlsruhe with focus on Automation and Information.
+My employment experience included 15 months Trainee Program in the energy company RWE and more than one year project management of electrical engineering in the division of conveyor equipment and process data processing.
+My research focuses on context recognition and prediction in distributed systems and their resultant feedback control.
 Especially I’m working on the combination of machine learning techniques and automatic control concepts.
 On the application side, my major focus is on the topics in the field of Smart Grid, Smart City and Big Data.

 - From May 2010 to September 2011 I worked on the DFG funded SenseCast Projekt.
 The aim of the project is to develop new methods for context prediction in wireless sensor networks (WSN) and to utilise these for dynamic adaptation and optimisation of network behaviour.